hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

         + K-nearest neighbors makes few assumptions about the structure of the data and gives potentially accurate but sometimes unstable predictions (sensitive to small changes in the training data)
         + Linear models make strong assumptions about structure of the data and give stable but potentially inaccurate predictions

-+ The relationship between model complexity and training/test performance

 + Supervised learning methods: Overview
     + To start with, we'll look at two simple but powerful prediction algorithms: